Previous Research

 The 3-DoF Anthropomorphic Ocularmotor Simulator

-The simulator was developed for
+The simulator was developed for:

-2) A superior 3-D image data acquisition
+2. A superior 3-D image data acquisition

-3) An enhancement in image data processing
+3. An enhancement in image data processing

 The human eye, as it has three rotational axes, is best simulated with a device with 3-DoF, which provides a faster, wider range of motion (with torque axis), and more accurate image processing than 2-DOF models.

-The anthropomorphic oculomotor is designed to mimic the actual biomechanics and kinematics of the eye: the center of rotation remains constant and is placed 13.5mm behind the lens: it is small enough to fit into a life-sized humanoid head (104 X 72.5 X 72.5mm): and yet rotates and moves with proficient torque and speed to bear great similitude to human eye.
-The human eye, upon stereotyped neural commands, achieves a precise positioning and stable tracking by rotational movements with a more than 500 deg/s in 3 DoF: horizontal, vertical, and torsional rotational axes.
-This simulator is also capable of moving in such rate as well.
+The anthropomorphic oculomotor is designed to mimic the actual biomechanics and kinematics of the eye: the center of rotation remains constant and is placed 13.5mm behind the lens: it is small enough to fit into a life-sized humanoid head (104 X 72.5 X 72.5mm): and yet rotates and moves with proficient torque and speed to bear great similitude to the human eye.
+The human eye, upon stereotyped neural commands, achieves precise positioning and stable tracking by rotational movements with more than 500 deg/s in 3 DoF: horizontal, vertical, and torsional rotational axes.
+This simulator is also capable of moving at such a rate as well.

 More videos are available in the links below